openstax/raise-events-api/deploy/README.md

 * `buildspec/` - [CodeBuild](https://docs.aws.amazon.com/codebuild) buildspec files used in pipeline stages
 * `chart/` - A Helm chart used to deploy to Kubernetes

-The pipeline is configured to automatically updating the staging environment when PRs are merged to `main`.
+The pipeline is configured to automatically update the staging environment when PRs are merged to `main`.
 An operator must manually approve the promotion to production.

 ## References